-FORM S-1

-(Form Type)
+FORM S-1 (Form Type)

-(Exact Name of Registrant as Specified in its Charter) Table 1: Newly Registered Securities
+(Exact Name of Registrant as Specified in its Charter)

+Table 1: Newly Registered Securities

-Security Type Security Class Title Fee Calculation or Carry Forward Rule Amount Registered (1) Proposed Maximum Offering Price Per Unit Maximum Aggregate Offering Price Fee Rate Amount of Registration Fee
+Security Type Security Class Title Fee Calculation or Carry Forward Rule Amount Registered (1) Proposed Maximum Offering Price Per Unit Maximum Aggregate Offering Price Fee Rate mount of egistration Fee

-Fees Class A Common

-Previously Stock, par value
+Fees to be Paid Equity Class A Common Stock, par value

-Paid \$0.0001 per

-Equity share(2) 457(c) 30,154,524 \$2.42(3) \$72,973,948.08 0.00014760 \$10,770.95
+\$0.0001 per share (2) 457(c) 30,154,524 \$2.42(3) \$72,973,948.08 0.00014760 \$ 10,770.95

-Fees to be Class A Common

-Paid Stock, par value

-\$0.0001 per

-Equity share(4) 457(c) 5,620,471 \$1.60(5) \$8,992,753.60 0.00014760 \$1,327.33

-\$12,098.28
+\$ 10,770.95

-Total Offering Amounts \$12,098.28
+Total Offering Am ounts \$ 10,770.95

-Total Fees Previously Paid \$10,770.95
+Total Fees Previou sly Paid

 Total Fee Offsets

-Net Fee Due \$1,327.33
+Net Fee Due \$ 10,770,95

-- Capitalized terms used herein and not otherwise defined herein have the meanings assigned to them in Banzai International, Inc.'s Registration Statement on Form S-1 to which this exhibit relates. - (1) Pursuant to Rule 416(a), there are also being registered an indeterminable number of additional securities as may be issued to prevent dilution resulting from share splits, share dividends or similar transactions. - (2) Consists of (i) 18,654,524 shares of Class A Common Stock registered for resale by the selling securityholders named in this registration statement (including the shares referred to in the following clause (iii)), (ii) 11,500,000 shares of Class A Common Stock issuable upon exercise of the Public Warrants, and (iii) 582,923 shares of Class A Common Stock issuable upon conversion of the Senior Convertible Notes. - (3) Pursuant to Rule 457(c) under the Securities Act, and solely for the purpose of calculating the registration fee, the proposed maximum offering price per share is \$2.42, which is the average of the high and low prices of the Class A Common Stock on The Nasdaq Global Market on December 27, 2023. - (4) Consists of 5,620,471 shares of Class A Common Stock registered for resale by the selling securityholders named in this registration statement. - (5) Pursuant to Rule 457(c) under the Securities Act, and solely for the purpose of calculating the registration fee, the proposed maximum offering price per share is \$1.60, which is the average of the high and low prices of the Class A Common Stock on The Nasdaq Global Market on January 29, 2024 (such date being within five business days of the date that this registration statement was filed with the U.S. Securities and Exchange Commission).
+- Capitalized terms used herein and not otherwise defined herein have the meanings assigned to them in Banzai International, Inc.'s Registration Statement on Form S-1 to which this exhibit relates. - (1) Pursuant to Rule 416(a), there are also being registered an indeterminable number of additional securities as may be issued to prevent dilution resulting from share splits, share dividends or similar transactions. - (2) Consists of (i) 18,654,524 shares of Class A Common Stock registered for resale by the selling securityholders named in this registration statement (including the shares referred to in the following clause (iii)), (ii) 11,500,000 shares of Class A Common Stock issuable upon exercise of the Public Warrants, and (iii) 582,923 shares of Class A Common Stock issuable upon conversion of the Senior Convertible Notes. - (3) Pursuant to Rule 457(c) under the Securities Act, and solely for the purpose of calculating the registration fee, the proposed maximum offering price per share is \$2.42, which is the average of the high and low prices of the Class A Common Stock on The Nasdaq Global Market on December 27, 2023 (such date being within five business days of the date that this registration statement was filed with the U.S. Securities and Exchange Commission).